awslabs/aws-c-s3/README.md

    export AWS_CRT_S3_MAX_PARTS_PENDING_READ=20
 ```

-> [!NOTE]
+**Notes**:
-> * Only affects multipart uploads.
+* Only affects multipart uploads.
 Small files that fit in a single part are not affected.
-> * Setting this too low may introduce delays between reads, as the meta-request waits for the client to schedule more work.
+* Setting this too low may introduce delays between reads, as the meta-request waits for the client to schedule more work.
-> * Setting this too high may cause a single upload to hog work tokens, starving other concurrent uploads.
+* Setting this too high may cause a single upload to hog work tokens, starving other concurrent uploads.
-> * The value must be a positive integer (1–4294967295).
+* The value must be a positive integer (1–4294967295).
 Invalid or zero values are ignored with a warning, and the default is used.
-> * The value is read once on first use and cached for the lifetime of the process.
+* The value is read once on first use and cached for the lifetime of the process.

 #### Test Bucket - `CRT_S3_TEST_BUCKET_NAME`